 You have no idea how much worse your injuries are because of the accident.
 This is why you need to seek medical treatment immediately following your crash.
 This way, your doctors can compare your current condition to what it was prior to the accident.

 While you can handle your accident claim yourself, it’s a good idea to at least consult with a skilled car accident lawyer in Carrollton.
-Your Carrollton car accident lawyer will do their best to make sure you’re compensated.
+Our auto accident lawyers will do their best to make sure you’re compensated.

-What are Some of the More Common Pre-Existing Conditions?
+What are Some of the Most Common Pre-Existing Conditions?